 CAYA Health Centre, a modern clinic in the Fairview neighborhood, is looking to grow their team.
 They are a hybrid walk-in/family practice that is supported by clinical counsellors, registered dieticians, pelvic floor physiotherapists, physiotherapists, and massage therapists.
-This newly built multidisciplinary clinic has 2 medical exam rooms, 2 physiotherapy rooms, 1 massage therapy room, 2 counselling/dietitian rooms, a spacious shared kitchen space, and a wheelchair-accessible washroom.
-They hope to have a staff of 3-4 physicians working in the clinic, with 1 physician working at a time.
+This newly built multidisciplinary clinic has 2 medical exam rooms, 2 physiotherapy rooms, 1 massage therapy room, 2 counselling/dietitian rooms, a spacious shared kitchen space, and a wheelchair-accessible washroom, with 2 physicians working at the clinic.
 The clinic conducts appointments both virtually and in person.
 The clinic is focused on providing care to women, trans, and non-binary individuals.
 Their services will include primary care for attached patients, and a range of essential services to patients who do not have primary care providers, such as contraception counselling, IUD insertion/removal, pap testing, STI testing, treatment for endometriosis, PCOS and hormone-related issues, mental health, and trans care.

 Parking/Bike/Transit information: Pay parking is available, easily accessible by Canada Line and other methods of transit